 - your jungler/mid is on the other side of the map.

-Single target abilities and auto attack will make minions change their focus.
-For low Elo players minions don’t matter.
-They are just some funny, little creatures jogging down the lane, dying to tower and hitting each other.
-More advanced players know, that if one caster minion will do 1o damage per second and there is 8 of them, they will do 80 damage per second.
+Single target abilities and auto-attack will make minions change their focus.
+For low Elo players, minions don’t matter.
+They are just some funny, little creatures jogging down the lane, dying to the tower and hitting each other.
+More advanced players know, that if one caster minion will do 1o damage per second and there are 8 of them, they will do 80 damage per second.
 Early levels champions will have 500 - 600 health.
 You can do the math.

-Best situation is when you pushed into enemy tower with two waves of allied minions stacked up.
+The best situation is when you pushed into the enemy tower with two waves of allied minions stacked up.
 You can come close to your opponent and ‘fake pressure’, which is just running next to him.
 If you bait him into hitting you, all your minions will focus him immediately.
-It’s like hitting him with an auto attack without pulling turret aggro.
+It’s like hitting him with an auto-attack without pulling turret aggro.

 How to play top lane from behind